Bohdan Dobrzański: Life and education

-Bohdan Dobrzański was born in Strutynka (Струтинка), a village in the district of Ananiv Raion, in the province of Odessa Oblast, Ukraine.
+Bohdan Dobrzański was born in Strutynka (Струтинка), a village currently in Podilsk Raion, Odesa Oblast, Ukraine.
 He was the son of Stanisław Dobrzański and Zofia née Mianowska.
 His father was a property administrator.
 In 1922, he moved to Poland and settled in Puławy with his mother.
 His father died of typhus during the move.

 In 1929, after finishing high school in Puławy, he started his studies at the Faculty of Agriculture and Forestry in Lviv Polytechnic (at the time, Lviv was part of Poland, nowadays it is in Ukraine).
 In 1933, after graduating, he worked as an agricultural instructor in the Lviv Agricultural Office.
 At the same time, he held a position as an assistant in the Department of Soil Science and Agricultural Chemistry, Lviv Polytechnic, then headed by Arkadiusz Musierowicz, with headquarters in Dubliany near Lviv.
 In 1939, he obtained a PhD in Agricultural Science.
 That same year, after the invasion of the Red Army into Eastern Poland, he decided to remain at the university as a docent.
 In 1941, after the occupation of Lviv by the Nazi army, he moved to Podolia, where he worked in one of the forestry districts.
 At the end of 1944 he got employed by the Agricultural Office in Rzeszów, where he organized agricultural courses.